ASUCICREPO/mag-potluck/README.md

 ### Transit Service Provider

-1. Launch a browser and got to the URL.
+1. Launch a browser and go to the URL.
 2. By default, The `login` page will be loaded.
    ![Login](Docs/login.png)
 3. Go to the `signup` URL to register a new transit user.